Hahn-Schickard/BAG/index.md

 - Connect your mobile device and run the application on it

-The application will start with the <b>DeviceScanActivity</b> in this view the application search for nearby BLE devices and lists them in the displayed list.
+The application will start with the <b>DeviceScanActivity</b> in this view the application search for nearby BLE devices and lists them in the displayed list

 <p align="center">
 	<img src="images/8_example.PNG">
 </p>

-By clicking on one of the entries the application will start the connection progress with the selected device and switches to the <b>DeviceControlActivity</b>.
+By clicking on one of the entries the application will start the connection progress with the selected device and switches to the <b>DeviceControlActivity</b>

 <p align="center">
 	<img src="images/9_example.PNG">